umbraco/UmbracoDocs/10/umbraco-ui-builder/filtering/filterable-properties.md

 ---
-description: Configuring filterable properties in Konstrukt, the back office UI builder for Umbraco.
+description: Configuring filterable properties in Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Filterable Properties